WWE Money in the Bank: Concept and history

-Theme song
+Theme songs

-Money in the Bank is the only WWE pay-per-view event with a regular theme song.
-This is in stark contrast to WWE's other pay-per-view events, which use songs sponsored by mainstream recording artists, which was the case with the first event using "Money" by I Fight Dragons.
+Money in the Bank is the only WWE event with a regular theme song.
+This is in stark contrast to WWE's other PPV and livestreaming events, which use songs sponsored by mainstream recording artists, which was the case with the first event using "Money" by I Fight Dragons.
 From 2011 to 2018, "Money in the Bank" by former in-house WWE composer Jim Johnston was used as the event's theme song.
-Before the advent of the pay-per-view, Johnston's song was used as the entrance music for Donald Trump for his numerous guest appearances on WWE television.
-Since 2019, the theme song for event has been "Gotta Get That", written by WWE's current in-house composer def rebel.
+Before the advent of the event, Johnston's song was used as the entrance music for Donald Trump for his numerous guest appearances on WWE television.
+Starting in 2019, the theme song for the event was "Gotta Get That" (renamed to "Cash In" in 2023), written by WWE's current in-house composer def rebel.
+The only exception to this has been the 2024 event, with its theme song being "Tap" by NAV featuring Meek Mill, the first time since 2010 where the song was by a recording artist.